AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/share-projects.md

    * **[!UICONTROL Require Experience Cloud authentication]:**

-     When this option is enabled, only users who can log in to the Adobe Experience Cloud organization where the project that you are sharing was created can access the project.
+     When this option is enabled, the only users who can access the project are those who can log in to the Adobe Experience Cloud organization where the project that you are sharing was created.
+However, users you share with do not need to have access to Adobe Analytics.

      CJA administrators can configure this preference for the company, as described in [Preferences](/help/analysis-workspace/user-preferences.md).
 You might encounter the following scenarios, depending on how the administrator configured this option: